Tours Terms and Conditions:

-4. We will have a driver briefing before the tour commences where we will explain our routing for the day; the etiquette of convoy driving and radio operation and protocol.
+4. We will have a mandatory driver briefing before the tour commences where we will explain our routing for the day; the etiquette of convoy driving and radio operation and protocol.

 5. Tours take place regardless of the weather.
 The passes and sequence may be altered at short notice depending on road conditions, traffic volumes and weather conditions.

 6. Should we cancel the tour, you will receive a full refund or you may elect to choose an alternative tour/date.

 7. Should you fail to arrive for the tour, there will be no refunds.

 8. Drivers & Passengers will be required to sign an indemnity form.